http2/http2-test/README.md

 Currently the tests are run against a sample server.
 To test against a custom server, edit lib/server/index.js to include the appropriate IP and port.
 The support for setting this through environment variables will be added.

+There are additional server tests in the `server-tests` branch.
+This branch also includes a modified node-http2 module to allow non-compliant protocol behavior for testing purposes.
+The client tests in this branch haven't yet been updated to work with the modified http2 module.

 #Adding Tests